 The art of nursing requires practice.
 Take the opportunity to get to know your faculty, preceptors, and peers.
 Seek out challenges in your coursework and connect with individuals during clinical experiences through open, honest, and professional communication.
 These "soft skills" are at the heart of caring for others - and nursing.

 I wish you a wonderful academic year and much success in reaching your goals!

 Best regards,

-Dr. Wendy Downey, DNP MSEd RN CNE
+Dr. Wendy Downey, DNP MSEd RN CNE Interim Dean, Radford University School of Nursing

-Dean, Radford University College of Nursing
+About Radford University School of Nursing